Synchronize Time using PTP

 - Observe the printed message in terminal, when the network interface shows the PTP_MASTER status, it means the host computer is successfully configured as PTP master:

-When the PTP status displayed on the web control page or LidarUtilities interface of the lidar is updated to Tracking or Locked, it means the time synchronization between the lidar and the PTP master has been successfully established.
+When the PTP status displayed on the web control page or LidarUtilities interface of the lidar is updated to Tracking or Locked and the offset value changes continuously, it means the time synchronization between the lidar and the PTP master is successfully established.

-Note: For the case of synchronizing multiple lidars with 1588v2 protocol, usually only a regular switch is needed to be added to the network to achieve the forwarding of PTP messages between the PTP master and each lidars.
-This process won't affect the configuration methods on the PTP master as mentioned above.
+Note: For synchronizing multiple lidars with 1588v2 protocol, simply add a switch to the network to forward PTP packets between the PTP master and each lidars.
+This process does not affect the configuration methods on the PTP master as mentioned above.

 For PTP time synchronization using 802.1AS protocol on a single lidar, it is recommended to use the LinuxPTP software tool for configuration.
 The operation method is as follows: